Bus Pirate: Overview

-The Bus Pirate was designed by Ian Lesnet of Dangerous Prototypes.
+The Bus Pirate 5 was designed by Ian Lesnet of Dangerous Prototypes and Sjaak of SMD Prutser.

 Feature list

-The Bus Pirate can communicate via the following serial protocols, with line levels of 0–5.5 volts: 1-Wire, I²C, SPI, JTAG, asynchronous serial, and MIDI.
+The Bus Pirate v3.6 can communicate via the following serial protocols, with line levels of 0–5.5 volts: 1-Wire, I²C, SPI, JTAG, asynchronous serial, and MIDI.

 It can receive input from a keyboard, and can output to a Hitachi HD44780 LCD controller.